 3. Even if the situation doesn’t seem that bad to you, it’s how the child feels that matters.

 Try not to judge the trauma.
 As caring teachers, we may unintentionally project that a situation isn’t really that bad, but how the child feels about the stress is what matters most.
 “We have to remember it’s the perception of the child. […] The situation is something they have no control over, feeling that their life or safety is at risk,” says Soma.
 It may not even be just one event but the culmination of chronic stress—for example, a child who lives in poverty may worry about the family being able to pay rent on time, keep their jobs, or have enough food.
 Those ongoing stressors can cause trauma.
 “Anything that keeps our nervous system activated for longer than four to six weeks is defined as post-traumatic stress,” says Soma.

 4. Trauma isn’t always associated with violence.

 Trauma is often associated with violence, but kids can also suffer trauma from a variety of situations—like divorce, a move, or being overscheduled or bullied.
 “All kids, especially in this day and age, experience extreme stress from time to time,” says Soma.
 “It is more common than we think.”

 5. You don’t need to know exactly what caused the trauma to be able to help.

 Instead of focusing on the specifics of a traumatic situation, concentrate on the support you can give children who are suffering.
 “Stick with what you are seeing now—the hurt, the anger, the worry,” Soma says, rather than getting every detail of the child’s story.
-Privacy is a big issue in working with students suffering from trauma, and schools often have a confidentiality protocol that teachers follow.
+Privacy is a big issue in working with students suffering from trauma, and schools often have a confidentiality protocol that teachers must follow.
 You don’t have to dig deep into the trauma to be able to effectively respond with empathy and flexibility.